Glossary

 Boatswain: n., the officer of a ship in charge of the rigging and of calling the crew to duty.
 Pronounced "BOE-sun" and sometimes spelled "bosun"

-Bowline: n., a rope used to secure the bow of a vessel to a dock
+Bowline: (a) n., a rope used to steady the edge of a square sail in strong winds; (b) n., a specific looped knot

 Bowsman: n., the person who paddles at the front of a boat